Compositional Separation of Control Flow and Data Flow: Computons

-Just as there are \emph{ec-ports} and \emph{ed-ports}, there are also internal control ports (\emph{ic-ports}) and internal data ports (\emph{id-ports}).
 The dichotomy between data and control in our proposal entails that a computon is a unit of control-driven computation wherein control signals and data values travel independently via edges.
-Ports are differentiated by colours which, in practice, can be abstract data types such as the type of Booleans or the type of Integers.
-In this paper, in order to provide a general ``type distinction framework", ports are deliberatively coloured with natural numbers.\footnote{From a programmer's perspective, a colour can correspond to a component interface in the context of component-based software development \cite{lau_introduction_2017}.
-Thus, in a user-oriented programming language or in a component model, every natural number can be associated with an actual type which can be defined as a many-sorted sigma algebra.} The number zero is reserved for control ports, whereas data ports are coloured with natural numbers greater than zero.
+Ports are differentiated by colours which, in practice, can be abstract data types such as the type of booleans or the type of integers.
+In this paper, in order to provide a general ``type distinction framework'', ports are deliberatively coloured with natural numbers.
+Although non-concrete sets could be used in principle, $\mathbb{N}$ is particularly convenient because it simplifies the presentation and interpretation of our approach by offering familiar, ready-to-use elements (i.e., colours) that can later be associated with concrete types.
+For example, in one type system, $2$ may represent the type of booleans, $3$ the type of floats and $4$ the type of strings; whereas in another system, such numbers may denote characters, strings and integers, correspondingly.
+Such a description is straightforward precisely because we work with $\mathbb{N}$; using a fully abstract set would make this kind of explanations considerably less intuitive.
+In any case, we require a designated colour for control ports so we use $0$ for that purpose.
+Any other natural number is used for data ports, as shown in Figure \ref{fig:computon-syntax-tables}(a).